Dr Jana Wattenberg

 Profile

 Jana is a Lecturer in Security.
-She is also a Senior Fellow with Women in International Security (WIIS).
+She is also a Faculty Fellow at the School of International Service (SIS) at American University and a Senior Fellow with Women in International Security (WIIS).

-Jana's research focuses on nuclear weapons, nuclear disarmament, the role of ideas in world politics, women in the nuclear weapons field and gendered dimensions of nuclear discourses.
+Jana's research focuses on nuclear weapons, nuclear disarmament, the role of ideas in world politics and women's work in the nuclear weapons field.

 Research